 The NC shall meet with the shortlisted candidates to assess their suitability before formally considering and recommending them for appointment to the Board.
-In assessing the suitability of candidates, the NC shall consider the candidates' characters, experiences, competencies, integrity, time commitment and other qualities, and board diversity including gender diversity and the mix of skills, qualifications, expertise and experience, knowledge, professionalism and integrity which would contribute to the overall desired composition of the Board.
+In assessing the suitability of candidates, the NC shall consider the fit and proper criteria in accordance with the Directors' Fit and Proper Policy, which include the candidates' characters, experiences, competencies, integrity and, time commitment.
+In its assessment, the NC shall take into consideration board diversity including gender diversity and the mix of skills, qualifications, expertise and experience, knowledge, professionalism and integrity which would contribute to the overall desired composition of the Board.